-- 1. Unless authorized by the school administrator and classroom teacher, devices shall only be turned on and operated before and after the regular school day, during the student's lunch break and during passing times.
-If an emergency situation exists that involves imminent physical danger, a school administrator may authorize students to use devices at other times. - Devices shall not be used in a manner that disrupts the educational process, including but not limited to, posing a threat to academic integrity. - Devices shall not be used to violate the confidentiality or privacy rights of another individual, including but not limited to, taking photographs or recordings of others without their permission or sharing, posting, or publishing photographs or recordings of others without their permission. - 4.
-Students are responsible for devices they bring to school.
-The District shall not be responsible for loss, theft or destruction of devices brought onto school property or to school-sponsored or school-related events or activities. - 5.
-Students shall comply with any additional school and/or District rules developed concerning the appropriate use of devices. - 6.
-Students who violate these conditions of use will be subject to disciplinary action, including losing the privilege of bringing the device onto school property, suspension, or expulsion.
-In addition, a school district employee may confiscate the device, which shall be kept in the school office and returned only to the student's parent/guardian.
+- Unless authorized by the school administrator and classroom teacher, devices shall only be turned on and operated before and after the regular school day, during the student's lunch break and during passing times.
+If an emergency situation exists that involves imminent physical danger, a school administrator may authorize students to use devices at other times. - 2.
+Devices shall not be used in a manner that disrupts the educational process, including but not limited to, posing a threat to academic integrity. - 3.
+Devices shall not be used to violate the confidentiality or privacy rights of another individual, including but not limited to, taking photographs or recordings of others without their permission or sharing, posting, or publishing photographs or recordings of others without their permission. - Students are responsible for devices they bring to school.
+The District shall not be responsible for loss, theft or destruction of devices brought onto school property or to school-sponsored or schoolrelated events or activities.